LoboTheDark/tbp-auth/README.md

 # 🛡️ TBP Auth Service

-The `tbp-auth` service is a dedicated authentication and authorization microservice for the TBP (The Battle Project) platform.
+The `tbp-auth` service is a dedicated authentication and authorization microservice for the TBP (To be Played) platform.
 It handles user login, registration, and token issuance using both traditional username/password credentials and external SSO providers (Google, Steam, etc.).

 ---